 Please see our Cookies policy for full information.

 Additional information held in user accounts

 Of necessity, all user accounts are accessible to the Wellcome Sanger Institute web database administrators.
 However passwords are stored in one-way encrypted format and cannot be retrieved by these administrators.

 Creative Commons Licence

-Unless otherwise stated, all online content created and hosted by the Wellcome Trust Sanger Institute is licensed under a Creative Commons Attribution 3.0 Unported License.
+Unless otherwise stated, all online content created and hosted by the Wellcome Sanger Institute is licensed under a Creative Commons Attribution-NonCommercial NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 Content should be attributed to Genome Research Limited and include a link to the source website.

 For further information about image sources and permission to reproduce, please contact firstname.lastname@example.org.

-External Use of the Wellcome Trust Sanger Institute Logos
+External Use of the Wellcome Sanger Institute Logos

 This official logo may be copied and used on your website for purposes such as to identify us on official collaborations or to link to Wellcome Sanger Institute resources.
 The image may not be modified in any way except to reduce it in size as required.
 If you have any queries please contact email@example.com.